 1. Make 2022 the Year Your Security Policies Come to Life

 Security policies should not be a tick box exercise.
-Having a well-thought-through and actionable security policy is the basis for a sound approach to security and the development of a positive security posture.
+Having a well-thought-through and actionable security policy is the basis for a sound approach to data security and the development of a positive security posture.

 In 2022, move the security policy dial by engaging your employees in the deployment and enforcement of your policy needs.
 Policy management software can help you achieve this by engaging your employees with the important aspects of the policy that affect them.
 A robust and actionable policy will also protect your company’s reputation and standing in terms of security standards and data protection regulations.